soninisha2709/soninisha2709/README.md

-<h1 align='center'> Hi there 👋 I'm Soni Nisha </h1>
+<h1 align='center'> Hi there 👋 I'm Soni Nisha Microsoft Developer</h1>

 <!--**soninisha2709/soninisha2709** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on "JAVASCRIPT"
+- 🔭 I’m currently working on "Microsoft Dynamics 365 AX"
-- 🌱 I’m currently learning  node.js + Express.js + handlebars + mongoose
+- 🌱 I’m currently learning "Micosoft Dynamics 365"
-- 👯 I’m looking to collaborate on live projects
+- 👯 I’m looking to collaborate on Field work
-- 🤔 I’m looking for help in Chatboat
+- 🤔 I’m looking for help in "AZURE"
 - 💬 Ask me about my coding culture
 - 📫 How to reach me: @soninisha2709
 - 😄 Call me: "SONU"